ittron/maxcrm-wp-plugin/readme.txt

 1. Do I need an account at Omnigo to use this plugin?

-You need an account at a self-hosted Omnigo or Omnigo Cloud (https://app.omnigo.id) to use this plugin.
-You need to create a website inbox and share the credentials for the plugin to work.
+You need an account at Omnigo Account (https://omnigo.id) to use this plugin.
+You need to create a livechat inbox and share the credentials for the plugin to work.

 2. Can I use the live-chat in different languages?

-Live-chat widget supports multiple languages, you can select
+Livechat widget supports multiple languages, you can select

-== Changelog ==

-### 0.2.0 ###
-- Add options for customizing the plugin
-- Allow admin to select the locale from the settings panel.
-- Update the admin settings styles.

-### 0.1.0 ###
-- Initialize Plugin
-- Simple Embed based on Options saved

-== Upgrade Notice ==

-= 0.2.0 =
-While upgrading to 0.2.0, please make sure that the design options are set correctly.